Do you bird and critter proof your solar panels? If not, it’s time to get out the bird netting and Critter Guard!

 Don’t let birds and critters ruin your solar panels!

-Maintaining your solar panels is easy and a vital step to ensuring your PV solar system continues to produce quality energy without birds and critters getting in the way.
+Maintaining your solar panels is easy and a vital step to ensuring your poly solar panels continue to produce quality energy without birds and critters getting in the way.

 Regular inspections ensure that there are no damages, and cleaning any bird nests and droppings often ensures that dirt doesn’t build up on the surface and reduce the panel efficiency.